On the Efficiency of Convolutional Neural Networks: Block Fusion: An Optimization for Degenerate Conv2d Layers

 then computing output $Z \in \R^{P \times C}$ as

-The layer-wise algorithm creates a large hidden layer $Y$ with $\alpha$ times as many channels as the input and output layers $X$ and $Z$.
-In a stack of FFN blocks, reading and writing $Y$ dominates the memory cost of the layer-wise algorithm, accounting for $\frac{\alpha}{\alpha+1}$ of all activation memory.
+The layer-by-layer algorithm creates a large hidden layer $Y$ with $\alpha$ times as many channels as the input and output layers $X$ and $Z$.
+In a stack of FFN blocks, reading and writing $Y$ dominates the memory cost of the layer-by-layer algorithm, accounting for $\frac{\alpha}{\alpha+1}$ of all activation memory.

 We will derive a memory-efficient algorithm that practically eliminates the hidden layer activations.
 This algorithm is a special case of the one that was proposed by Sandler et al. for the MBConv block~\cite{sandler2018mobilenetv2}.